AmitThakur/amitthakur.github.io/_posts/2020-08-15-cse-2020-prelims-challenge.md

 comments: true
 ---

 Hi!
-A very happy independence day to my fellow indian citizens.
+A very happy independence day to my fellow Indian citizens.

 Today I would like to let you know about a personal challenge that I want to pursue for next 40 days.
 I know many would laugh at me but I just want to try it for fun and to see what is my knowledge gathering capacity in the trade which is different from my active profession.